Committed to protecting the privacy and security of your personal information.

 When might we share your personal information with other entities in the group?

-We may share your personal information with other entities in our group in our shared CRM, email marketing and finance systems, as part of our regular reporting activities on company performance, in the context of a business reorganisation or group restructuring exercise, and for system maintenance support and hosting of data.
+We may share your personal information with other entities in our group in our shared CRM, email marketing and finance systems, as part of our regular reporting activities on company performance, for the management of events, in the context of a business reorganisation or group restructuring exercise, and for system maintenance support and hosting of data.

 How secure is your information with third-party service providers and other entities in our group?